 Here are some ideas on how to participate:

 - Each year, a different global city is selected to host International Jazz Day.
 Osaka, Japan was the 2014 Global Host City.
 Present a geography lesson on this year’s city and discuss how jazz is being celebrated on this special day.
 Watch the live stream or re-broadcast of the concert.

 - Design a record album cover inspired by a field trip to a local record store or a classroom listening session.

 - Play jazz recordings or video clips and have students write or share their reflections.

 - Discuss how jazz inspires peace, unity, teamwork and communication.

 - Organize a jazz-themed performance by your school band or choir.

-- Create a class mural or decorate your classroom with jazz-inspired drawings or posters (of instruments, musicians, etc.).
+- Create a class mural or decorate your classroom with jazz-inspired drawings or posters (of instruments or musicians, for example).

-- Research the local roots of jazz in your town or city.
+- Research the history of jazz in your town or city.
 What makes jazz in your area unique?

-Share the vibrancy and vitality of jazz music with educators and students from around the world on April 30.
-The day brings together communities, schools, artists, historians, academics, and jazz enthusiasts all over the world to celebrate and learn about jazz and its roots, future and impact.
+Share the vibrancy and vitality of jazz music with students and educators from around the world on April 30th.
+International Jazz Day brings together communities, schools, artists, historians, academics, and jazz enthusiasts on all continents to celebrate and learn about jazz and its roots, future and impact.

 Take 5 – or more – and celebrate International Jazz Day with your students!
-Please register your activity and see how others are participating.
+Once you have planned your activity, please register and see how others are participating.